-Change the brake fluid of the front and rear brakes according to the service schedule.
+Change the brake fluid of the front and rear brake according to the service schedule.
 (Your authorized KTM workshop will be glad to help.)

-- Park the vehicle on a horizontal surface. - Check the brake fluid level in the viewer 1. - " When the brake fluid level has dropped to the bottom of the viewer $\mathbf{0}$: - Add rear brake fluid. 🔌 (🕶 p.
-100)
+- Park the vehicle on a horizontal surface. - Check the brake fluid level in the viewer 1. - " When the brake fluid level has dropped to the bottom of the viewer ${\color{black} \bullet}:$ - - Top up the brake fluid of the rear brake. ◄ (♥ p.
+117)